 Famous National Parks Outside Of Panguitch

-One of the most pleasant stops along the byway is the city of Panguitch itself which provides many accommodations for travelers, and easy and timely access to some of Utah’s most notable and well known National Parks.
-The Panguitch Lake, famous for its fishing, lures many with its reputation of the promise of a good catch paired with picturesque scenery and is located just a little outside of town.
+One of the most pleasant stops along the byway is the city of Panguitch itself, which provides many accommodations for travelers, and easy and timely access to some of Utah’s most notable and well known national parks.
+Panguitch Lake, famous for its fishing, lures many with its reputation of the promise of a good catch, paired with picturesque scenery and is located just a little outside of town.
 Panguitch Lake is one of Utah’s most popular fishing spots.
 Brian Head, which is the highest elevation community in Utah at 10,000 feet, provides a host of recreational adventures including a well renowned ski resort and is accessible by driving a short ways from Panguitch.
-With a convenient location in the center of some of the nation’s most well known parks, Panguitch is the perfect place to stay for those wanting to visit places such as Brian Head National Park, Bryce Canyon, the north rim of the Grand Canyon, the Dixie National Forest and Lake Powell to name a few.
+With a convenient location in the center of some of the nation’s most well known parks, Panguitch is the perfect place to stay for those wanting to visit places such as Brian Head, Bryce Canyon, the north rim of the Grand Canyon, Dixie National Forest and Lake Powell to name a few.
 Brian Head Peak and Bryce Canyon National Park are accessible from Scenic Byway 143 just outside of Panguitch and are among Utah’s most famous landmarks and tourist attractions due to amazing rock formation views stretching a hundred miles in every direction, amazing wildflower displays, and ample wildlife and recreational attractions.

 Travel Along the Scenic Byway